 14. What about those lizards?!?
 You’ll see harmless iguana, geckos, & more while on the island.
 You will likely see small geckos climbing the walls in your accommodations &/or hear them ‘chirp’ at night; they eat mosquitos & other insects, so they are definitely your friend (although they may leave occasional droppings)!

 15. I heard all beaches & piers are public–what does that mean?
-In Belize, the beach area 66 feet from shore is considered National (King’s) Land, ie, open to the public, even if adjacent to private property (although hammocks & beach furniture are private property).
+In Belize, the beach area 66 feet from shore is considered National (Queen’s) Land, ie, open to the public, even if adjacent to private property (although hammocks & beach furniture are private property).
 In addition, all docks are to be accessible for public foot use from 6 am to 6 pm.
 So you may walk or swim off any dock between sunrise & sunset or along the beach, and you may see other people using your accommodations’ dock &/or walking along the beach.

 16. What should I pack?
 Why recreate the wheel; San Pedro Scoop has a suggested packing list here!
 As you are packing for your trip, think about what you will use on vacation but could donate at the end of your stay–clothing, towels, nearly full bottles of insect repellent, etc. A church, school, or medical center will often readily take those kinds of donations (& this way you can make room in your luggage for any souvenirs you may have brought!).
 Avid reader?
 Consider bringing books to swap!